 This guide reminds you what to eat and when in the one to four hours before a working out.
 That is the ‘knowing’ part.
 The ‘doing’ part is writing down your go-to options for each time frame.
 By doing this your are accomplishing three things:

-- Having foods you tolerate well planned ahead of time so you have the food you need when you need it.
-For example, I always have a energy bars and bananas on hand for my two hour time.
+- Having foods you know you tolerate well planned out ahead of time so you have the food you need when you need it.
+For example, I always have energy bars and bananas on hand for my two hour time.

-- You will create a positive routine with nutritious options that becomes a reflexive action and takes you less time to incoporate into your exercise routine.
+- You will create a positive routine with nutritious options that becomes a reflexive action and takes you less time to incorporate into your exercise routine.

 |1 hour or less||2 hours||3 hours||4 hours|